- General Concepts

 The steps outlined below serve as a broad guideline of what can be done to create an enabling work environment (please see the workshop manual for more detail).

 Cohesive groups and teams develop shared values and team loyalty.
-Individual members of a cohesive team bring varied skills and points of view to the team, and will complement and fill in for each other’s lack of knowledge or shortage of skills.
-The familiarity of team members creates smoother, more-effective communication.
+Individual members of a cohesive team bring varied skills and points of view to the team and will complement and fill in for each other’s lack of knowledge or shortage of skills.
+The familiarity of team members creates smoother, more effective communication.

 Cohesive teams are also more likely to be more productive and may at times experience ‘super productivity’ or ‘flow’.
 Before a team can hope to experience flow, the team members’ strengths and their roles in the team have to be balanced and synergized so they complement and enhance one another.
 Teams that are balanced and ‘in sync’ will work well together and can make good things happen – individual team members will tap into each other’s strengths, which often leads to greater creativity and increased productivity.
 Balanced and synergized teams will experience an inspirational sense of collaboration and cooperation that will lead to optimal performance, and – given a suitable team challenge – group flow.